 The Program has adopted the Board Benefit Trust ("BBT") framework.
-MHFG's shares on the stock market will be acquired through a trust established based on the underlying funds contributed by MHFG, and MHFG's shares will be distributed to Directors and Executive Officers of MHFG, Mizuho Bank, Ltd., Mizuho Trust & Banking Co., Ltd., and Mizuho Securities Co., Ltd. (the "Company Group") in accordance with the Rules on Distribution of Shares to be prescribed in advance.
-The framework consists of the stock compensation program based on the Company Group Officer's position in their respective company ("Stock Compensation I") and the stock compensation program based on the performance evaluation of the Company Group ("Stock Compensation II").
-Stock Compensation I will be paid at the time of retirement in the form of shares of MHFG calculated based on their position.
+MHFG's shares on the stock market will be acquired through a trust established based on the underlying funds contributed by MHFG, and MHFG's shares will be distributed to Directors, Executive Officers, and Operating officers of MHFG, Mizuho Bank, Ltd., Mizuho Trust & Banking Co., Ltd., and Mizuho Securities Co., Ltd. (the "Company Group") and other entities in accordance with the Rules on Distribution of Shares to be prescribed in advance.
+The framework consists of the stock compensation program based on the Company Group Officer's responsibilities and others in their respective company ("Stock Compensation I"), the stock compensation program based on the performance evaluation of the Company Group ("Stock Compensation II") and the stock compensation program based on Company Group Officer's responsibilities in their respective company and the performance evaluation of the Company Group, which distributes MHFG's shares to Operating officers of MHFG and certain consolidated subsidiaries ("Stock Benefit").

+Stock Compensation I will be paid at the time of retirement in the form of shares of MHFG calculated based on their responsibilities and others.
 A system is adopted which enables a decrease or forfeiture of the amount depending on the performance of the company or the individual.